What goes around, comes around

 To Jeremy, Grace, and their daughters, and to all our families in fields across the globe, allow me to say, “Thank you for your service, for your ministry!”
 As you travel around the world to do the work to which the Spirit has called you, we pray that these benedictory words of Solomon might always fill your hearts and minds: “May the Lord our God be with us, just as he was with our fathers” (1 Kings 8:57).
 You will be in our thoughts and prayers continually.
 But of far greater importance is the fact that you will always be held securely in the arms of Jesus.
 Soli Deo Gloria!

-Written by WELS’ friendly counselor to South Asia
+Written by Rev. Gregory Bey, WELS friendly counselor to Indonesia

 Learn about the ministry work of WELS Missions.